pixeru/bpm_analysis/README.md

 - **Windowed Heart Rate Variability (HRV) Analysis:**
     - Performs a **sliding window analysis** to calculate time-varying HRV metrics (SDNN and RMSSDc).
 - **Comprehensive Visualization & Outputs:**
-    - **Interactive HTML Plot:** A rich plot showing the audio envelope, detected peaks, an **Analysis Summary** box, and improved hover-tooltips that correctly display multi-line debug information.
+    - **Interactive HTML Plot:** A rich plot showing the audio envelope, detected peaks, an **Analysis Summary** box, and improved hover-tooltips.
     - **Markdown Summary Report:** A detailed report containing all key metrics, slope analysis, and a table of BPM data.
     - **Chronological Debug Log:** A detailed, time-sorted log with justifications for every classification decision.
 ## Configuration
 All tunable parameters for the analysis engine are located in the `DEFAULT_PARAMS` dictionary near the top of the script.
-Each parameter is accompanied by comments explaining its purpose.
+In v3.6, these parameters have been organized into logical categories for easier navigation and tuning.
 ## Dependencies
 To run this script, you will need Python and the following libraries:
 - **`numpy`**